 Discover the best new, updated and essential apps for your smartphone and tablet

-Welcome to the Essential Download, a selection of new, updated and essential applications that will make working on a mobile device simpler, more productive and secure activity.
+Welcome to the first edition of the Essential Download, a selection of new, updated and essential applications that will make working on a mobile device simpler, more productive and secure activity.
 There’s even room for a bit of fun as well.

 New and updated

 Gboard for iPhone and iPad that lets users search for information right from the keyboard, eliminating the need to switch between applications.
 Details such as flight information, images and videos can all be added to conversations without the need to copy and paste data.